12 Easy Fixes for No Internet, Secured on Windows

 Click on Properties

 5. In the connection properties window, uncheck the box next to “Internet Protocol Version 6 (TCP/IPv6).”
-Make sure to keep “Internet Protocol Version 4 (TCP/IPv4)” checked.
-Click “OK” to confirm.
+Ensure “Internet Protocol Version 4 (TCP/IPv4)” remains checked.
+Click “OK” to save your choice.

 Uncheck the box of IPv6

-If the problem doesn’t disappear or other parts of Windows start having issues, you should turn IPv6 back on.
+If the problem persists or other features of Windows start having issues, you should reactivate IPv6.

 6. Use Windows’ internet Troubleshooter

-Windows 10 and 11 are complex and run many processes simultaneously.
-That’s why it’s common to encounter glitches or errors.
-Microsoft has included automatic troubleshooting tools in these Windows versions to help with this.
-These tools are particularly useful for common problems like internet issues.
+Windows 10 and 11 are complex systems running multiple processes simultaneously, which can occasionally cause glitches or errors.
+To address this, Microsoft includes automatic troubleshooting tools in these versions of Windows.
+These tools are designed specifically for common issues like internet connectivity problems.

 1. Open the “Settings” app on your PC.
 If you’re using Windows 10, choose “Update & Security“.
 For Windows 11, select “System.”